HouzuoGuo/laitos/doc/[App]-phone-home-telemetry-handler.md

   they allow monitored subjects and laitos server to execute custom app commands on each other - with a high degree of reliability.
 The mechanism codenamed
   "store&forward message processor" allows either party to repeatedly send identical command to the other party, to ensure a very high likelihood of successful delivery.
-- When the app and phone home daemon (if used) ask each other to run custom app commands, each of them will retain their most recent custom app command and response in-memory for up to 3000 seconds.
-If a custom app command duplicates that which was previously run, the duplicated app command will be ignored.
+- When the app and phone home daemon (if used) ask each other to run custom app commands, each of them will retain their most recent command execution response for up to 3000 seconds, during this time identical app command requests will receive the stale execution result.
-  The JSON response will then return the custom command and response ran previously.
-The retained recent app command and responses are automatically cleared after 3000 seconds.
 - In general, the app command processor universally used by all laitos apps works in a line-oriented fashion, therefore, if a line break (`\n`) shows up in the 4th (app command response) or 6th (comment) field, they must be substituted with ASCII Record Separator (`\x1e`), and laitos will recover line breaks from them when decoding the fields.
+- Optionally, the phone-home telemetry can send incoming reports to AWS SQS and SNS.
+Check out [Cloud Tips - Integration with AWS](https://github.com/HouzuoGuo/laitos/wiki/Cloud-tips) for the usage.